tystratton/shoescraper/README.md

 # Sole Search API

-A web application that monitors and analyzes Nike shoe prices.
-Built with Python and PostgreSQL, this tool helps users track price changes, pipeline health, and offers an API that queries a database I created by web scraping Nike's website.
-Database available in this repository.
+A web application and analytics platform with an ETL pipeline that tracks Nike shoe prices through automated web scraping.
+Built with Python and PostgreSQL, this tool captures and analyzes price adjustments and discount patterns across Nike's entire shoe catalog.
+It also monitors pipeline health and offers an API for querying the database I built.

 ## Features
 - Real-time price monitoring